Skip to main

 2. Under the orange "Inventory" tab at the top of the page, under "Manage Lab Inventory", select "Manage My Inventory".

 3. Select and place a check in the box next to the lab inventory to be downloaded and then click the "Email Active Lab Inventory" button.
 A spreadsheet of the selected chemical inventory will be emailed within 5 minutes.
-This spreadsheet must be reviewed for accuracy before proceeding.
+This spreadsheet must be reviewed for accuracy before proceeding with transfer of the information to the ChemTracker formatted sheet.

 Frequently Asked Questions